 PHONICS IS TIED SO CLOSELY WITH PHONOLOGICAL AWARENESS THAT WE HAVE TO LOOK AT BOTH TO DETERMINE THE ROOT CAUSE OF THE READING STRUGGLES.

 Check out the Kilpatrick’s PAST (advanced) here.
 This test starts with syllables.
+Watch a demo of how it’s administered and scored here.

 Check out the Primary PAST here.
 It tests skills at the very beginning like identifying words in a sentence and rhyme recognition.
 (If your student is not successful with syllables, go back to this!)